Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 Hey…

-He shoves the Banker’s Box underneath.
+He walks over to the bed and shoves the Banker’s Box underneath.

 What’s with the box?

-Just a prop.
+Just a little last-minute texture.

-Henry pulls off his headphones, anxious to rattle off the words:
+Henry pulls off his headphones, anxious.

 Hey, dude—